 I happen to really like the Cameron LS-65B Boom Stand Kit.
 It includes the light stand, the boom arm and a counterweight sandbag.
 I do hear folks say that a sandbag is not necessary, but that’s not correct.
 Stands can tip or get knocked over.
 You want them to stay where you put them.
 The LS-65B is easy to set up and tear down and the boom lets you get the light and Light Dome out and over your subject for greater lighting control.

+Hope these tips and gear suggestions help for your next video!
 Thanks for reading, and until next time, peace.